You may be interested in applying for a reverse mortgage, but like any loan, there are certain qualifications you will have to meet.

-And because most reverse mortgages are insured by the Federal Housing Administration, there are many aspects in terms of your finances and home condition that need to meet government standards in order for this to happen.
+And because most reverse mortgages are insured by the Federal Housing Administration, there are many aspects in terms of your finances and home condition that need to meet government standards for this to happen.

-There are some more obvious reason why someone may not qualify for a reverse mortgage, such as not meeting the minimum age requirement of 62 or simply not having enough home equity.
+There are some more obvious reasons why someone may not qualify for a reverse mortgage, such as not meeting the minimum age requirement of 62 or simply not having enough home equity.

-Here are the basic qualifications for a reverse mortgage loan
+Here are the basic qualifications for a reverse mortgage loan:

 A misconception among some people is that a reverse mortgage only looks at the equity you have in your home.
 In fact, your equity will be considered along with the amount of debt you have in other areas.
 Your credit history can also have a major impact on your eligibility.

 If you have a history of late or outstanding payments on credit card, mortgage or other loan accounts, this can affect reverse mortgage eligibility.
 In some cases, the reverse mortgage lender may suggest waiting for a period of time so that the borrower can repair his or her credit, and then re-apply for the loan.

 The amount that you owe on your current mortgage also plays a role in your eligibility.
 If you do not own your home outright, you must have a low enough mortgage balance that can be paid off with the proceeds from the reverse mortgage loan.

 And you must still be able to keep up on taxes, insurance, and various other property charges once you have the loan.
 The lender will help determine this through a thorough financial assessment of the borrower.

 Whereas forward or traditional loans use ratios to determine eligibility where they determine a percentage of your income as an acceptable level to be paid toward your mortgage and then a higher level to be paid toward your total debt, reverse mortgages use what is called the residual income method of qualification.

 This is where the underwriter will take all your obligations (housing and other debts) and subtract it from your monthly income to determine how much money you have left to live on each month.